writer/writer-framework/README.md

 ### Developer-friendly
 - It's all contained in a standard Python package, just one `pip install` away.
-- The visual editor was built from scratch to provide the best experience possible.
-You edit the UI while your app is running.
-No hitting "Preview" and seeing something completely different to what you expected.
-- User interfaces are saved as JSON, so they can be version controlled.
+- User interfaces are saved as JSON, so they can be version controlled with the rest of the application.
 - Use your local code editor and get instant refreshes when you save your code.
 Alternatively, use the provided web-based editor.
+- You edit the UI while your app is running.
+No hitting "Preview" and seeing something completely different to what you expected.

 ### Fast
 - Event handling adds minimal overhead to your Python code (~1-2ms*).